List of Midsomer Murders characters: The Barnabys and their families

-Joyce Barnaby

 Joyce Barnaby (Jane Wymark) (series 1–13)—DCI Tom Barnaby's long-suffering wife.
 She is tolerant of her husband, despite his being a workaholic who spent their honeymoon solving the case of the "Pimlico Poisoner", which suggests that they met in London.
 Joyce is an easy-going and friendly woman who likes to be involved in community activities.
 She has long possessed a desire to move out of their Causton home and into one of the picturesque Midsomer villages—only to be put off by the grisly murders that occur there.
 She's known to her family as an experimental, but not always successful, cook.
 Thus, Tom is often seen taking advantage of every opportunity to dine out.
 She married Tom in 1973 and their only child, Cully, was conceived on their honeymoon.
-Her parents are called Muriel and Douglas.
+Her parents are Muriel and Douglas.

-DS Dan Scott

-Detective Sergeant Daniel "Dan" Scott (John Hopkins) (series 7-8)—He is a lot cockier than his predecessor DS Troy; he is a Londoner who was not thrilled at being transferred from the Metropolitan Police Service to Midsomer, which he regards as the "sticks".
-His relationship with Tom was prickly at first; but it mellowed into a slightly awkward marriage of convenience, with Barnaby still disapproving of Scott's methods and Scott grudgingly starting to respect Barnaby.
-In "The Straw Woman", Scott develops a love interest who is brutally murdered.
-Scott's departure from the show was abrupt.
-In "The House in the Woods", Barnaby describes Scott as having called him to say he was sick and thus unable to come to work.
-Barnaby invites Ben Jones to assist him on that case.
-After this incident, no more is heard from Scott, and Jones becomes the new deputy.